eth-educators/eth-docker-docs/website/docs/Usage/QuickStart.md

 The same script can also be used to stop, start and update the node.
 Run `./ethd` for a help screen.

+> Note that docker will restart running clients automatically after a reboot.
+They will remain stopped if you stopped them with `./ethd stop` or equivalent docker commands.

 ## Next steps

 If you are going to run a validating node, [create and import keys](../Usage/ImportKeys.md).